jeremytammik/tbc/a/1928_new_analytical_model.md

 <img src="img/new_analytical_model_api.jpg" alt="New Analytical Model API" title="New Analytical Model API" width="600"/> <!-- 834 -->
 </center>

-To further track progress and news on analytical modellingg, you are also invited to apply to join the [Revit preview project](https://feedback.autodesk.com/key/LHMJFVHGJK085G2M).
+To further track progress and news on analytical modelling, you are also invited to apply to join the [Revit preview project](https://feedback.autodesk.com/key/LHMJFVHGJK085G2M).

 Just like the [Revit Idea Station](https://forums.autodesk.com/t5/revit-ideas/idb-p/302),